Dr. Rob Bridge

 Papers: All assignments are expected on the date they are due.
 However, under extenuating circumstances, you may turn in work one class session after the due date with no penalty.

-Listening: Listening assignments can be completed on Angel or with the CD you purchase for class.
+Listening: Listening assignments can be completed on Black Board.
 Please allow yourself time each week to prepare the necessary listening assignments.

 Grading Procedure: Grades are divided into homework, quizzes and tests.